 And click the XAMPP for Linux link:

-The XAMPP installer download will start automatically.
+The XAMPP installer will start downloading automatically.

-At the time of writing, XAMPP for Linux is at version 8.2.12 and the installer is a file called xampp-linux-x64-8.2.12-0-installer.run.
+At the time of writing, XAMPP for Linux is at version 8.2.12 and the installer is a file called xampp-linux-x64-8.2.12-0-installer.run

 Installing XAMPP